All about good backups

 Make a good backup in 3 steps

 Periodically copying some files to an external hard drive is not enough.
 Do you really want to do it right and limit the damage in the event of a cyber incident or cyber-attack?
-Then follow these 3 steps:
+Then follow the 3-2-1 rule for making backups.
+The 3-2-1- rule stands for:

 Cyber trouble can strike in several ways.
 For example, a physical backup is not resistant to fire and a digital backup is not resistant to hacking.
 So, make your backup at different locations, physically (for example on an external hard drive, or in a fire-proof safe) and digitally.